Galen Hall: Penn State

 In late 2004, Hall returned to his alma mater, Penn State, to become the offensive coordinator and running backs coach under head coach Joe Paterno, who had been an assistant coach at Penn State during his college days.
 It was Hall's first collegiate job of any sort since being pushed out at Florida 15 years earlier.
 However, Paterno had no qualms about hiring him, saying that Hall was "a good coach who got screwed."

 The Nittany Lions were coming off of consecutive losing seasons, but finished the 2005 slate with an 11–1 record and a share of the Big Ten Conference title behind a much-improved offensive attack; they ended that season with an Orange Bowl victory.
-They would win nine games in 2006 and 2007, and won the conference title in 2008 with another 11–1 record, earning a trip to the Rose Bowl and fielding one of the top offenses in college football.
+They would win nine games in both 2006 and 2007, and won the conference title in 2008 with another 11–1 record, earning a trip to the Rose Bowl and fielding one of the top offenses in college football.